artelephantb/AlphaDimention/README.md

 # AlphaDimention
-A terminal like engine coded in Scratch.

-Learn more with the [Docs](https://artelephantb.gitbook.io/alphaengine/).
+Learn more with the [Docs](https://artelephantb.gitbook.io/alphadimention/)